|

 hiking

-at the age of around 11 or 12 when he was forced by the school, against his will, up onto the
+at the age of around 11 or 12 when he was forced by the school against his will, up onto the

 South Downs and later made to trudge up and down

-mountains in Wales.
+rainy hills in Wales.
 This was back in the days

 when schools were still allowed to kill you in any way they could think